STAT545-UBC-hw-2018-19/hw01-CeciliaLe07/hw01_iris.md

 ## 150          5.9         3.0          5.1         1.8  virginica
 ```

-## The head and tail commands
+##The head and tail commands

-As we could notice, is very uncomfortable and little useful to see the entire data frame.
-So, we can use some commands to see a part of the data frame.
+As we could notice, is very uncomfortable and unhelpful to see the entire data frame.
+So, we can use some commands to visualize a part of the data frame.
 For example:

-1. The **head** command will return the first six rows in the data frame.
+1. The **head** command will return the first six rows of the data frame.

 ```r